-Principal rock ExperiateDOI Products require the processing of confidential idential identify and state privacy privacy the Group broad state with the processing of confidential identify the source propulsity in the source propulsity is the source processing of confidential identify the source propulsity is the source processing of confidential identify the source propulsity is the source processing of confidential identify the source propulsity is the source propropulsity is the s Drinsing Disk Fundamentian Nuticating Action Bank of Ireland (see page 123 for details).
-Any significant future interest rate changes could impact the cost of borrowing for the Group.
-Also, the failure of banking counterparties may lead to loss of all or part of cash held with such counterparty.manage its exposure to changes in interest rates.
-The Group also has significant cash balances and seeks to maximise the interest earned on these (see page 121 for further details).Day-to-day oversight of the Group's banking arrangement is carried out by the Chief Financial Officer and his team.
-The team also monitors the ongoing solvency of Bank of Ireland and other key data including, for a number of products, material non-public financial data.
+Principal Risk Explanation Mitigating Action Principal Risk Information security and data privacy The Group's products require the processing of confidential client data including, for a number of products, material non-public financial data.
 Additionally, the eSuite product requires processing of client and client subscriber personal data including payment card data.
-Failure to appropriately protect this data could have significant financial, regulatory and reputational consequences for information security - people, processes and technology.
+Failure to appropriately protect this data could have significant financial, regulatory and reputational consequences for the Group.
+The Group has a strong focus on all aspects of information security - people, processes and technology.
 The Information Security function is led by the Information Security Officer who reports to a Security Committee comprising of members of senior management and chaired by the CFO.
 These management and governance layers ensure that the Group's information security posture and tone from the top is of the highest order as required to ensure the security of client data.
 The Group's culture ensures that employees treat information security as a collective responsibility thereby building a human firewall.
 Our Information Security Management System (ISMS) is ISO 27001 certified, and we follow formal processes for all aspects of information security including building secure systems to prevent cyber attacks and protect our information security assets, monitoring and detecting threats and responding to the same as well as applying the required governance and compliance processes.
 We have formal processes for all information security aspects including secure systems build, IT asset management, vulnerability management, cyber threat management, incident response, BCP/DR and personnel security management.
-In addition to ISO 27001, we also provide SOC1 and SOC2 reports to clients to support client compliance processes or all cloud based/SaaS products.
+In addition to ISO 27001, we also provide SOC1 and SOC2 reports to clients to support client compliance processes for all cloud based/SaaS products.
 Our information security risk assessment processes and artifacts are frequently refreshed.
 Risks emanating from new and ever changing risk vectors including global pandemics, cyber warfare, ransomware attacks, changing regulations, sanctions and changes in information security frameworks are assessed and mitigating action plans are formally prepared and presented.
 These assessments are regularly reviewed by the Information Security Committee.
 The Board is also provided with regular updates regarding our information security posture and risks.
-For personal data protection, we have formal privacy and compliance management processes including privacy risk assessment, secure systems build, GDPR and CCPA compliance processes, hanking acustometics Banking Bank of Ireland (see page 123 for details).
+For personal data protection, we have formal privacy and compliance management processes including privacy risk assessment, secure systems build, GDPR and CCPA compliance processes, client data categorization, protection and deletion processes.
+Where the Group acts as a processor for client personal data, we work closely with clients to ensure compliance with privacy laws.
+For the Group's products which handle payment card data, we follow required processes to protect such data, and are certified under required compliance standards for card data processing including PCI-DSS.
+Banking The Group has in place a term loan and revolving credit facility with Bank of Ireland (see page 123 for details).
 Any significant future interest rate changes could impact the cost of borrowing for the Group.
-Also, the failure of banking counterparties may lead to loss manage its exposure to changes in interest rates.
+Also, the failure of banking counterparties may lead to loss of all or part of cash held with such counterparty.
+The Group has in place an interest rate swap to manage its exposure to changes in interest rates.
 The Group also has significant cash balances and seeks to maximise the interest earned on these (see page 121 for further details).
 Day-to-day oversight of the Group's banking arrangement is carried out by the Chief Financial Officer and his team.
-The team also monitors the ongoing solvency of Bank of Ireland and other key
+The team also monitors the ongoing solvency of Bank of Ireland and other key banking counterparties.